aoijs/documentation/guide/begin/README.md

 const Aoijs = require("aoi.js")

 const bot = new Aoijs.Bot({
-  sharding: false, //true or false
-  shardAmount: 2, //Shard amount
-  mobile: false, //true or false - Discord Mobile Status
+  mobilePlatform: false, //true or false - Discord Mobile Status
-  //dbhToken: "API KEY", Remove // if using, get an API Key from their Server
+  dbhToken: "API KEY",  // if using, get an API Key from their Server
   token: "TOKEN", //Discord Bot Token
   prefix: ["PREFIX"], //Change PREFIX to your Prefix
   autoUpdate: false // set to true if version should be updated automatically after a package update